Book your 2019 safari adventure before 21 December 2018 and Find out more

 Early on the morning of day 11, we set off on a 4x4 game drive in search of wildlife and birds on the floodplains of Chobe River.
 In the late afternoon we take a laid-back sunset boat cruise, enjoying sundowners and watching for wildlife and birds.
 We usually see elephants along the Chobe River, as well as antelopes, hippos and more animals, along with an abundance of birds.
 We camp at Kasane on the Chobe River for night 11 of the Botswana Wildlife & Vic Falls Safari.

-Leaving Chobe and Botswana behind we cross into Zambia where we spend two nights camping on the banks of the Zambezi River, near Livingstone town.
+Leaving Chobe and Botswana behind we cross into Zambia where we spend two nights in a lodge on the banks of the Zambezi River, near Livingstone town.

 Enjoy a spectacular walk through tropical vegetation to the very edge of Victoria Falls, known locally as Mosi oa Tunya ("the Smoke that Thunders").